|

 around the world and to provide collectors with the information they need to

 help locate some of the rarities they have been seeking for years.
-This site is
+This site

-news things I've added.
+see what news things I've added.

-magazines.
-I have been published on national and regional levels, the largest of
+entertainment magazines.
+I have been published on national and regional

-which having a circulation of approximately one million copies nationwide (USA).
+levels, the largest of which having a circulation of approximately one

 In my travels as a writer, I have interviewed and/or met many actors and

-musicians, including Phil Collins in 1990 and 1997, Steve Hackett in 1993 and
+musicians, including Phil Collins in 1990, 1997, and 2007; Steve Hackett in 1993, 2001,

-2001, Ray Wilson in 2001 and 2005, Anthony Phillips, Nir Z, and Nick D'Virgilio
+2009, and 2010; Ray Wilson in 2001 and 2005; Anthony Phillips in 2001 and

-in 2001, Chester Thompson in 2002, Daryl Stuermer in 2002 and 2007, Tony Banks and Mike
+in 2001; Chester Thompson in 2002 and 2009; Daryl Stuermer in 2002, 2007 and

-Rutherford in 2004, and Mike & The Mechanics (Mike Rutherford, Paul Carrack and
+Rutherford in 2004; and Mike & The Mechanics (Mike Rutherford, Paul Carrack and

 Paul Young) in 1994.
 When I wasn't working, sleeping, trying to have a little